neutrinomuon/PyKinematicalBroadening/README.md

 <a href='https://creativecommons.org/licenses/by-nc-nd/4.0/'>Creative Commons Attribution-NonCommercial-NoDerivs (CC-BY-NC-ND)</a>

-Example of the test_spectrum test_spectrum.spec successively broadened by different veloity dispersions in [km/s].
+Example of the test_spectrum test_spectrum.spec successively broadened by different velocity dispersions in [km/s].
 The code is not optimized for cpu speed, but it shows the principle of how it works.

 <img src=https://github.com/neutrinomuon/ExtragalacticKinematics/blob/main/KinematicalBroadening.png width="90%">